DoctorKhan/The-Cosmic-Game-Book/src/95_archive/45_vitality_engine_mythic_interlude.md

-# Interlude: The Vitality Machine — A Cultural OS for Winning the Cosmic Game
+# Chapter 28: Interlude: The Vitality Machine — A Cultural OS for Winning the Cosmic Game

 ### The Diagnosis: Life Force Under Siege